 Over centuries, Indigenous peoples have had a strong connection to the land they inhabit.
 For that reason, floods and extreme temperatures brought by climate change particularly affects First Nations, Inuit and Métis peoples – who may be forced to evacuate, obstructing their right to remain in their ancestral lands and pass land-tied knowledge to future generations.

 Heat pumps and new windows go a long way in helping address health concerns such as mould or intolerable heat – which are more common now with extreme weather patterns.
-However, climate-friendly retrofits are expensive and rarely accessible to homeowners living in Indigenous reserves, who already face unique barriers to accessing mainstream lending products.
+However, climate-friendly retrofits are expensive and rarely accessible to homeowners living in Indigenous lands, who already face unique barriers to accessing mainstream lending products.

 By the end of 2023, the program resulted in 192 home energy assessments, 186 new heating systems installed, and high efficiency windows installed in 18 homes.